y-young/python-lint-annotate/README.md

 Zero-configuration GitHub Action to maintain code quality with push and PR annotations.

-On every push and pull request git diffs will get inline annotated with found lintner errors.
+On every push and pull request git diffs will get inline annotated with found errors from selected lintners.

 ![Screenshot of annotations](static/annotations.png)